Arize-ai/client_python/README.md

     prediction_labels=prediction_labels_df,
     features=features_df
     )
-#### To confirm request futures completed successfully, await for futures to resolve:
+#### To confirm that the log request completed successfully, await for futures to resolve:
 ## NB: This is a blocking call
 import concurrent.futures as cf for response in cf.as_completed(responses):